Skip to Main Content

 Erin E. Gomez

-Erin Gomez focuses her litigation practice on assisting clients with matters involving professional liability and malpractice.
+Erin Gomez focuses her practice on construction matters.

 • Emory University School of Law, J.D., 2016, with honors